B7M/PyGlide_Actions/README.md

 2. Click the "Use this template" button located at the top right of the repository page.
 This action will create a new repository based on the PyGlide template.

 3. Give your new repository a name that reflects your project or presentation.
-You can also provide a brief description if desired.
+You can also provide a brief description if you'd like.

 4. Click the "Create repository from template" button to generate your new repository.